Position

 A Payroll Clerk plays a crucial role in ensuring that employees receive their wages on time.
 This position involves managing payroll processes, including calculating employee pay, processing payroll, and maintaining payroll records.
 The Payroll Clerk works closely with the accounting department to ensure accuracy and compliance with tax laws and regulations.

-Responsibilities of a Payroll Clerk include gathering and verifying employee time and attendance records, processing payroll deductions, and distributing paychecks.
-They also handle payroll-related inquiries from employees and respond to any payroll issues that may arise.
-Attention to detail and strong organizational skills are essential for this role.
-The Payroll Clerk must ensure that all payroll information is accurate and up-to-date, which is vital for maintaining employee satisfaction and trust.
+Responsibilities of a Payroll Clerk include gathering and verifying employee time and attendance data, processing payroll changes such as new hires, promotions, and terminations, and distributing paychecks or direct deposits.
+They also handle payroll-related inquiries from employees and respond to any payroll issues.
+Attention to detail and strong organizational skills are essential for this role, as even small errors can lead to significant financial consequences for both the company and employees.
+The Payroll Clerk must also stay updated on changes in tax laws and payroll regulations to ensure compliance.

 View Payroll Clerk jobs nearby